-To successfully perform a complex terrain air dispersion modelling analysis using AERMOD, a modeller must complete the processing steps required by AERMET and AERMAP.
-See Chapter 6.3 for more information on meteorological data.
+To successfully perform a complex terrain air dispersion modelling analysis using AERMOD, a modeller must complete the processing steps required by AERMET

 It should be noted that both the AERMET and AERMOD models are updated by the US EPA from time to time, and the ASHRAE model is periodically updated (historically every 4 years) by the American Society of Heating and Refrigeration and Air-Conditioning Engineers.
 There is a specific version of each of these models that is considered to be an "approved dispersion model".
-In order for a specific version of these models to be considered to be an "approved dispersion model" version, the ministry will give notice that an updated version will be adopted.
+In order for a specific version of these models to be considered to be an "approved dispersion model".
 Such notice would typically be given via a posting on the Environmental Bill of Rights (EBR) Registry.